nasa/HDTN/README.md

 Overview
 =========
-Delay Tolerant Networking (DTN) has been identified as a key technology to facilitate the development and growth of future space n>
+Delay Tolerant Networking (DTN) has been identified as a key technology to facilitate the development and growth of future space networks.
+DTN is an overlay network that uses the bundle protocol to connect once disparate one-to-one links.
+Bundles are the primary unit of data in a DTN, and can be of essentially any size.
+Existing DTN implementations have operated in constrained environments with limited resources resulting in low data speeds, and cannot utilize more than a fraction of available system capacity.
+However, as various technologies have advanced, data transfer rates and efficiency have also advanced.
+To date, most known implementations of DTN have been designed to operate on spacecraft.
-High-rate Delay Tolerant Networking (HDTN) takes advantage of modern hardware platforms to substantially reduce latency and improv>
+High-rate Delay Tolerant Networking (HDTN) takes advantage of modern hardware platforms to substantially reduce latency and improve throughput compared to today’s DTN operations.
+HDTN implementation will maintain compatibility with existing deployments of DTN that conform to IETF RFC 5050.
+At the same time, HDTN defines a new data format better suited to higher-rate operation.
+It defines and adopts a massively parallel pipelined and message-oriented architecture, allowing the system to scale gracefully as its resources increase.
+HDTN’s architecture also supports hooks to replace various processing pipeline elements with specialized hardware accelerators.
+This offers improved Size, Weight, and Power (SWaP) characteristics while reducing development complexity and cost.

 Build Environment
 ==================